amrmarey/test-websites/README.md

     └── flag.jpg            # Saudi Arabia flag image for Server 2
 ```

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-To contribute, please fork the repository, make your changes, and submit a pull request.
+We welcome contributions!
+Please fork this repository, make your changes, and submit a pull request.

-For any questions, feel free to contact the maintainer: [amr.marey@msn.com](mailto:amr.marey@msn.com).
+For any questions, contact the maintainer: [amr.marey@msn.com](mailto:amr.marey@msn.com).

-## License
+## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.